nonnb/nonnb.github.io/src/SmartGit/Manual/GitConcepts/GitLargeFileStorage.md

 #### Tip

-> If a file has been locked by another user, a `--force` flag can be provided to request the LFS server attempt to override the lock:
+> If a file has been locked by another user, a `--force` flag can be provided to unlock request the LFS server attempt to override the lock held by the other user:
 > `git lfs unlock myfile.png --force